Published Jun 21, 2022

 Stylish medical glasses placed on optotype

 Vision needs will change with age.
-For many older adults, this may include vision loss, vision disease, or other vision problems.
+For many older adults, this may include vision loss, vision disease, visual impairment or other vision issues.
 That’s where vision insurance plans may come into play.

 This article will give a basic overview of senior vision care, including eye health tips, Medicare options, and other types of vision insurance for seniors.